arthurfcrd/Tetris/README.md

 - One tetromino at a time falls down from the top of the matrix and can be moved horizontally or rotated
 - Once the tetromino touches the ground or another piece, you have half a brief daly to move the piece before it locks down
 - [TODO?]
 Rotating or moving the block during this half second resets the counter
-- [TODO] There are 15 levels and the level increases by 1 each time 10 lines are cleared
-- [TODO] As the level get more difficult, the falling speed of the tetrominos increases

 ### Features
 - See what the next tetromino will be